-2.2.1 Purpose

-Through implementation of the best management practices (BMP) plan, the permittee must prevent or minimize the generation and the potential for the release of pollutants from the facility to the waters of the United States through normal and ancillary activities.

-2.2.2 Development and Implementation Schedule

-The permittee must develop and implement a BMP Plan which achieves the objectives and the specific requirements listed below.
-The permittee must submit written notice to DEC that the plan has been developed and implemented within 90 days of the effective date of the permit.
+- 2.3.1 Purpose.
+Through implementation of the BMP Plan, the Permittee must prevent or minimize the generation and the potential for release of pollutants from the facility to the lands and waters of the U.S. through normal and ancillary activities. - 2.3.2 Development and Implementation Schedule.
+The Permittee must develop and implement a BMP Plan which achieves the objectives and the specific requirements listed below.
+The Permittee must submit written notice to DEC that the plan has been developed and implemented within 60 days of the effective date of the permit.
 Any existing BMP Plans may be modified for compliance with this Part.

-2.2.3 Objectives

-The BMP Plan must be maintained to be consistent with the following objectives for the control of pollutants.

-- 2.2.3.1 The number and quantity of pollutants and the toxicity of effluent generated, discharged or potentially discharged at the facility must be minimized by the permittee to the extent feasible by managing each waste stream in the most appropriate manner. - 2.2.3.2 Under the BMP Plan and any Standard Operating Procedures included in the BMP Plan, the permittee must ensure proper operation and maintenance of water management and wastewater treatment systems.
-BMP Plan elements must be developed in accordance with good engineering practices. - 2.2.3.3 Each facility component or system must be examined for its waste minimization opportunities and its potential for causing a release of significant amounts of pollutants to waters of the United States due to equipment failure, improper operation, and natural phenomena such as rain or snowfall, etc. The examination must include all normal operations and ancillary activities, including material storage areas, storm water, in-plant transfer, material handling and process handling areas, loading or unloading operations, spillage or leaks, sludge and waste disposal, or drainage from raw material storage.

-2.2.4 Elements of the BMP Plan

-The BMP Plan should be consistent with the objectives of Part 2.2.3 and the general guidance contained in Guidance Manual for Developing Best Management Practices (EPA 833-B-93-004, October 1993) and Storm Water Management for Industrial Activities, Developing Pollution Prevention Plans and Best Management Practices (EPA 832-R-92-006, September, 1992), or any subsequent revision to these guidance documents.
+The Permittee must implement provisions of the plan as conditions of this permit within 60 days of the effective date of this permit. - 2.3.3 Objectives.
+The Permittee must develop and amend the BMP Plan consistent with the following objectives for the control of pollutants. - 2.3.3.1 The number and quantity of pollutants and the toxicity of effluent generated, discharged, or potentially discharged at the facility must be minimized by the Permittee to the extent feasible by managing each waste stream in the most appropriate manner. - 2.3.3.2 Under the BMP Plan and especially within any standard operating procedures included in the BMP Plan, the Permittee must ensure proper operation and maintenance of water management and wastewater treatment systems.
+BMP Plan elements must be developed in accordance with good engineering practices. - 2.3.3.3 Each facility component or system must be examined for its waste minimization opportunities and its potential for causing a release of significant amounts of pollutants to lands and waters of the U.S. due to equipment failure, improper operation, natural phenomena such as rain or snowfall, etc. The examination must include all normal operations and ancillary activities including material storage areas, storm water, in-plant transfer, material handling and process handling areas, loading or unloading operations, spillage or leaks, sludge and waste disposal, or drainage from raw material storage. - 2.3.4 Elements of the BMP Plan.
+The BMP Plan must be consistent with the objectives above and the general guidance contained in Guidance Manual for Developing Best Management Practices (EPA 833-B-93-004, October 1993) and Storm Water Management for Industrial Activities, Developing Pollution Prevention Plans and Best Management Practices (EPA 832-R-92-006) or any subsequent revision to these guidance documents.
 The BMP Plan must include, at a minimum, the following items: